eternalnoob/conway/README.md

 ##By: Ethan Seither

 1. Getting Started
+  0. This requires the SDL2 graphics library for the GUI to work
+    a. apt-get install libsdl2-dev if you have that apt magic
+    b. otherwise you can install it however you want
+    c.
+If you do not want these or cannot get these, you can still use the old console interface
+    d.
+To do so, run g++ driver.cpp -std=c++11
   1. Compile by running make in the cloned directory
   2. Provide a properly formatted input file
     a.
 First line should supply the number of rows in the input file